airsoftnorge/mundana/_posts/002_beginners/2022-03-19-before-you-buy.md

 Sniper rifles in airsoft is not as portrayed on the internet.
 For most people, the minimum engagement distances, combined with the lack of skill will make it a horrible route for a new player.
 Any somewhat organized opponent will run you down real fast.
 It's better to start out without restrictions and rather go down this route once you're more experienced.

-#### Things that are not intuitive that you should take some time to concider..
+#### Things that are not intuitive that you should take some time to consider..

 Protective glasses/goggles fit - You must ensure that under normal use there will not be gaps that would allow a BB to hit your eye, you can test this by trying to poke your eye with a cleaning rod when testing glasses, especially side entry is hard to guesstimate.

 Teeth protection is something you should have a clear rationale for using/not using or what you are using.
 How relevant it is depends a lot on how your face and teeth are organized, if you expose front teeth when exhausted you should absolutely wear some sort of protection.

+Glasses fogging up depends on something for the moisture to attach to and a temperature difference between the different sides of the lenses.
+The most common reason for glasses to fog up is because they are filthy, make sure they are clean to mitigate fogging as much as possible.
+Second most common reason is people wearing something infront of their face and a hat with a brim, trapping the warm air under the glasses.
+If you do none of these things and still fog consider a dual lense system like the bollé x800t or a fan.

 #### You have tried airsoft a few times and want your own gear..